LyonParapente/EventOrganizer/README.md

 ## Back

-See [BACK](BACK.md) for how to configure both your local development environment your production environment.
+See [BACK](BACK.md) for how to configure both your local development environment.

 # Production deployment